Vishandeveloper29/-Color-Change-on-Click/README.md

-# -Color-Change-on-Click
-Create a web page with one button.
-When the button is clicked, the background color changes.
-Use HTML, CSS, and JavaScript.
-Keep it simple and functional.
+Write a small project where clicking a button changes the background color of the webpage.
+Keep the design simple, clean, and easy to understand using HTML, CSS, and JavaScript.